 The ROCKY Retraction features a nylon shank, full-grain leather, and rubber outsole.
 Plenty of other exclusive additions make this one the best hunting boots available.
 A footbed that features EnergyBed with memory foam shapes to the contour of your foot for hours of comfortable wear.
 Strobel cement construction for a lifetime of comfortable wear.

-2) Men's Sharptail Snake Boot by Danner
+2) Men's Sharptail Snake Boot

 Danner has been making quality distinctive boots in the Pacific Northwest for nearly 100 years.
 Charles Danner felt the call to move to the west to build one of the best logging boots available.

 The distinctive Sharptail Snake Boot may be one of the best looking hunting boot you can buy.
 It features 100% full-grain dark brown leather, and If you are in snake-infested woods, this is the perfect boot.
 The shaft of the Sharptail is 16" with an opening of about 19", giving the hunter a lot more comfort.

 Combine the full-grain leather with a lightweight 900 denier nylon, and you have one of the most distinctive-looking hunting boots.
 The essential features of the Sharptail series is a Gore-Tex liner, giving the hunter another layer of comfort to protect against outside water.
 The Gore-Tex also creates a breathable boot to let out any sweat and moisture.

 Three layers of varying density fabric enhance the functionality and comfort of the Sharptail Snake Boot's sole.
 The entire footbed is made of open-cell polyurethane for better air circulation.

 The history of the Irish Setter brand is fascinating and can be traced back to 1905 with its first Red Wing work boot.
 The companies hunting brand started in 1929, and the Irish Setter name came into being in 1950.